 From Page 258

-South Melbourne Police Station to collect from the Warrants & Files Officer warrants on a burglar he’d arrested.
+drove to nearby South Melbourne Police Station to collect from the Warrants & Files Officer warrants on a burglar he’d arrested.
 He acknowledged the watch-house keeper and headed upstairs to the mess room for a coffee.
-Somehow, the watch-house keeper beat him to
+Somehow, the watch-house keeper

 ‘How’d you get up here so quickly?’